pawelszydlo/papa-bot/README.md

 # papa-bot
-IRC bot written in Go.
-Comprehensive in design and IRC events handling, easily extensible.
+Bot written in Go.
+Comprehensive in design, easily extensible.

-Built using [github.com/sorcix/irc](http://github.com/sorcix/irc) IRC library.
+Initially designed for IRC, now supports multiple transports.

 [Full documentation](https://godoc.org/github.com/pawelszydlo/papa-bot) @ GoDoc.org

-###How good is it?
+### How good is it?

 Bot is actively developed and constantly used by me and my friends, so there's that.

-###Features
+### Features

+* Multiple transports support.
 * Easy to write extensions.
-* Easy configuration through a TOML file and run time variables.
+* Configuration through a TOML file and run time variables.
 * Things that the bot says are all in TOML files, for easy editing and l18n.
 * Flood protection.
 * Abuse protection.
+* Ignore list.
 * Stores all the links posted on the channel.
 * Allows full text search through the links.
 * Logs all channel activity.
 * User accounts and permissions handling.

+### Supported transports

+* IRC (built using [github.com/sorcix/irc](http://github.com/sorcix/irc) library.)
+* that's about it for now...

-###Bundled extensions
+### Bundled extensions

 * Link title and description.
 * Link duplicates announce.